acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * by default, the Acumos platform is deployed with service exposure options typical for development environments.
 Production environments and especially public environments will need additional planning and restrictions on exposed services, that otherwise could expose your host to security risks.
-FOR TEST PURPOSES ONLY
+See `Security Considerations`_ for recommendations on what/how to lock down as needed, for exposure of an AIO-based Acumos platform outside development/test environments.

 Docker Based Deployment
 -----------------------